ADVANTICS/documentation/charge-controllers/evcc_orion_bms/orion_bms_integration.md

 __*Use Isabellenhutte Sensor:*__

-Please refer to [CAN sensor](charge-controllers/evcc_can_sensor.md) to know how the sensor should be wired.
+Please refer to [CAN sensor](charge-controllers/evcc_configuration/can_sensor.md) to know how the sensor should be wired.

-- Inlet Voltage: According to the standard the Inlet Voltage should be measured from the vehicle side just before the contactors, it's used mainly during Precharge to close the contactors on the correct voltage.
-Please check [Generic PEV CAN interface](charge-controllers/evcc_can_generic.md) to configure the controller to use the Isabellenhutte Sensor.
+- Inlet Voltage: According to charging standards, Inlet Voltage should be measured from the vehicle side just before the contactors.
+It's used mainly during Precharge to close contactors on the correct voltage.
+Please check [CAN sensor](charge-controllers/evcc_configuration/can_sensor.md) to configure the controller to use the Isabellenhutte Sensor.

 The following signals should be provided by the sensor even though the BMS can provide them: